acanady/Code102/notes06.md

 ## Lecture
 You saw in the readig how html, css, and javascript fit together

+HTML, CSS, and Javaascript are what we  use to form modern webspites HTML is the content layer, CSS is the presentation layer, and Javascrtip is the behaviour layer

 Html is for structure of a webpage
 - This is where the content of the page lives
 - What is the website content?
 What does that mean?